The Seahawks' offense stalled after a near-perfect opening drive vs. Falcons

 The first drive of the game couldn’t have gone any better for the Seahawks.
 They marched 89 yards down the field, chewed up 8 minutes 34 seconds and, most important of all, scored a touchdown.

-The first drive of the game couldn’t have gone any better for the Seahawks.
-They marched 89 yards down the field, chewed up 8 minutes 34 seconds and, most important of all, scored a touchdown.
-It was everything the Seahawks needed to do to win this game: ball control, keep Atlanta’s offense off the field and capitalize on the scoring opportunities they did have.
+The first drive of the game couldn’t have gone better for the Seahawks.
+They marched 89 yards, chewed up 8 minutes 34 seconds and, most important of all, scored a touchdown.
+It was everything the Seahawks needed to do to win: ball control, keep Atlanta’s explosive offense off the field and capitalize when they had chances to score.

+Better yet, running back Thomas Rawls rushed for 29 yards and averaged 4.8 yards per carry on the drive.
+All season the Seahawks have tried, mostly with minimal success, to find their running game.
+Last week Rawls set a franchise record for most rushing yards in a playoff game.
+In the first drive this week, it looked as if he had picked up where he had left off.

+The next drive, the Seahawks kicked a field goal after a 50-yard return from Devin Hester.

-And yet instead of foreshadowing how the offense was going to play, it was an aberration.
-It was one of only two touchdowns the Seahawks scored, and the offense slowly fell back into old habits: struggling to protect Wilson, struggling to run the ball.
+And yet instead of foreshadowing how the offense was going to play, those first two drives became aberrations.

-The Falcons have one of if not the best offense in the NFL, and so the Seahawks needed to score to keep pace.
-Wilson and Co. were always going to have to put up points or at least control the ball and the clock, and on the first drive it looked like they were up to the task.

-But it didn’t last, and the Seahawks reverted to the same offense that has been inconsistent for most of the season.
+Rawls gained only five more yards the rest of the game after that first drive.
+He finished with 34 yards on 11 carries.

+The offense didn’t score another touchdown until less than four minutes remained.
+After the game, receiver Doug Baldwin was asked what changed after those first two drives.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.